nanxinjin/myTwitter/README.md

 - [V] User can sign in using OAuth login flow
 - [V] User can view last 20 tweets from their home timeline
-- [ ] The current signed in user will be persisted across restarts
+- [V] The current signed in user will be persisted across restarts
-- [ ] In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
+- [V] In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
-- [ ] Retweeting and favoriting should increment the retweet and favorite count.
+- [V] Retweeting and favoriting should increment the retweet and favorite count.

 The following **optional** features are implemented: